Reviews You Can Rely On

 Credit: Matt Lighthart

 Nearly every new snowboard that you are looking at buying will have a flex rating, and boy did we put our flex ratings to the test.
 Flex ratings are described by a number between 1-10, with 1 being the most flexible and 10 being the stiffest.
-Several factors should be in consideration when looking at the flex of snowboards, your size, ability, and the type of terrain you wish to ride.
+Several factors should be taken into consideration when looking at the flex of snowboards, your size, ability, and the type of terrain you wish to ride.

 Start by taking note of your size, ability, and preferred terrain.
-Once you have an idea about your desires, begin to label flex rating numbers to all three categories and you will find your desired flex patterns.
+Once you have an idea about your desires, begin to label flex rating numbers to all three categories, and you will find your desired flex patterns.

-• Size: Generally the smaller you are, the more flexible you want your snowboard to be, resulting in a lower flex rating.
+• Size: Generally, the smaller you are, the more flexible you want your snowboard to be, resulting in a lower flex rating.
 Between 1-3.
 With more flex comes easier turn initiation and a better experience while handling your board.
 On the other hand, a stiffer board would be more suitable for larger humans with a flex rating between 7-10.

 • Ability: Another consideration when it comes to flex is your abilities on a snowboard.
 With a more flexible snowboard, beginners can easily link turns and have a quicker time “getting the feel” at lower speeds.
 This would mean beginners might enjoy a flex rating of 1-3 while an intermediate rider would be on a 4-6 and an expert might choose a 7-10.
 With more speed and expert terrain, comes the need for a stiffer stick.